 With a fourth clean, soft white cloth, buff well to restore the luster.

 Going forward, be sure to clean spills immediately.
-Leather is porous and will soak up just about anything.
+Consider a product like KevianClean Leather Cleaner & Conditioner, Leather is porous.
+Assume that it will soak up just about anything.

 To keep your fine leather furniture from fading, drying out or cracking, avoid placing it in direct sunlight.
 Keep it at least two feet from anything that produces heat like heating vents, fireplaces, radiators and also air-conditioning sources.